Misbah430/FAQ/README.md

 # FAQ
-This is a simple FAQ Chatbot built with **Python**, **Streamlit**, and **fuzzywuzzy** for fuzzy matching of user queries.
+This is a simple FAQ Chatbot built with Python, Streamlit, and fuzzy-wuzzy for fuzzy matching of user queries.
 It provides answers to frequently asked questions by matching user input with predefined questions stored in a JSON file.

 Features